 8.1.2 Pre-conditions

 Alex is living in a mountainous area with challenging access conditions.
-He has registered UEs (e.g. smartphone, tablet, computer) for communication and the registered to network can provide the wide coverage with TN and also NTN.
+He has registered UEs (e.g. smartphone, tablet, computer) for communication and the network can provide wide coverage with TN and also NTN.

 8.1.3 Service Flows